kabiraj404/analyzeJ2Kmodel/README.md

 Lets starts with visulizing the input and output of the model.
 For this purpose use:
 * **_J2K_inVSoutInfo()_**

+NOTE: There is no need to put anything inside the bracket.

 NOTE: You might get the following error:
 _Error in fread(paste(workingFolder, "output\\current\\TimeLoop.dat", sep = ""),  : could not find function "fread"_
 This is possible because to read the timeloop.dat file of the model, I have used the _fread_ function from the _time.loop_ package and you might not have installed the dependent packages as requested above . **Therefore, I would again suggest you to install all the required dependent package at first.** I am not sure whether it is annoying, if it is, I will try to make these package to be installed by default while installing the _analyzeJ2Kmodel_ package.